Sa'sa', Syria

 Sa'sa' (سعسع, also spelled Saasaa) is a town in southwestern Syria, administratively part of the Rif Dimashq Governorate, located southwest of Damascus near the Golan Heights (Quneitra Governorate), in the portion of the province under Syrian control.
 Nearby localities include Kafr Hawr to the north, Kanaker to the east, Khan Arnabah to the southwest, and Deir Maker to the south.
 According to the Syria Central Bureau of Statistics, Sa'sa' had a population of 9,945 in the 2004 census.
+The town is also the administrative centre of—though not the largest town in—the Sa'sa' nahiyah, which is made up of 19 settlements having a combined population of 45,233.